 Dexter Backyard: a space for summer

-THE DEXTER HOUSE With summer officially kicked off, it seems appropriate that todays post is about the Dexter House backyard.
+With summer officially kicked off, it seems appropriate that todays post is about the Dexter House backyard.

 We've been working on this 700sf-ish space sporadically through the Spring, and luckily it's coming together in time for Summer.
 If you've ever been to Seattle in the summer, you know how magical it is.
 The weather is 80s or so and the city comes alive with pale, friendly faces, float planes and ferry boats.
 Plus all that rain in the winter means green everywhere.
 Yeah, so this family of pale faces is pretty happy to spend time in our little Seattle backyard.